ArceLopera/ArceLopera.github.io/_pages/EduTech.md

 ---

-Smart educational environments are mediated with technology.
+Smart educational environments are mediated with innovative technology, such as XR experiences that seek to enable students to immerse themselves into educational tasks with high engagement.
+This project aims at the design and development of educational experiences using novel interfaces to measure and enhance attention, memory and/or engagement.

 ### Publications
 1. Arce-Lopera, C. A., Cardona, J. J., García, F. (2020).
 Acoustic Monitoring System for Teacher and Student Engagement Evaluation.
 Valencia – Spain.
 CISTI 2020.